 Information Collected by Third Party Sites

 Your Internet browser stores IBA-related data as cookies.
-If you have cookies disabled, if you delete your cookies, or if other software deletes the cookies used for that data storage, such data is lost because it is not retained separately by Undertone.
+If you have cookies disabled, if you delete your cookies, or if other software deletes the cookies used for that data storage, Undertone will no longer be able to recognize your browser for the purpose of IBA.
 The cookies that store data related to Undertone’s IBA will in any case expire, at latest, one year after the last time such information is stored, barring any technical malfunction.

-Undertone retains information regarding ad delivery (see, “Ad Delivery & Reporting” above) for up to six (6) months.
+Undertone retains information regarding ad delivery (see, “Ad Delivery & Reporting” above) for up to fourteen (14) months.
 However, Undertone may retain aggregate statistics, reports and summaries regarding ad delivery for a longer period.

 To opt-out of IBA, please use our opt-out tool.